Barry Hall: Outside football

 In 2013, he joined Fox Footy as a boundary rider.

 In 2015, Hall appeared in the Australian version of I'm a Celebrity...Get Me Out of Here!.
 Another contestant on that show was Lauren Brant with whom he developed a relationship.
 The couple have three boys.
 He married Brant in February 2021.

 In 2018, Hall was immediately dismissed from radio station Triple M after making on-air remarks which were deemed unacceptable and inappropriate by station management.

-Hall is currently featuring on the third season of the Seven Network's reality quasi-military training television programme SAS Australia: Who Dares Wins, which premiered on 21 February 2022.
+Hall participated on the third season of the Seven Network's reality quasi-military training television programme SAS Australia: Who Dares Wins, which premiered on 21 February 2022.
+In June 2025, Hall appeared in the music video for "Keith" by Australian band Playlunch.

 Boxing career

 In the middle of 2019, it was announced that Hall would make his professional boxing debut with the opponent being former rugby league footballer; Paul Gallen.
 In the lead up to the fight, Hall said of Gallen “I know it’s been painted as a code war, but even the support I’ve been getting off rugby league people has been overwhelming, He’s not a very liked human being … so I’ve got a lot of support".
+The fight ended in a draw.

 In June 2021 Hall confirmed he will undertake another two fights.
-Hall squared off against Sonny Bill Williams in his second professional fight on March 23, 2022, in which the referee stopped the fight after Hall was dropped three times by Bill Williams in the first round, and Williams won by TKO.
+Hall squared off against Sonny Bill Williams in his second professional fight on March 23, 2022, in which the referee stopped the fight after Hall was dropped three times by Williams in the first round.
+Williams won by TKO.

+After a two year hiatus, Hall returned for his third professional fight on 10 July 2024, against another former rugby league player, Curtis Scott, in Wollongong.
+Hall was knocked out in 87 seconds by Scott, 21 years his junior, casting doubts on his future in the sport.